Crossbow: Military and paramilitary

 In Asia, some Chinese armed forces use crossbows, including the special force Snow Leopard Commando Unit of the People's Armed Police and the People's Liberation Army.
-One justification for this comes in the crossbow's ability to stop persons carrying explosives without risk of causing detonation.
-During the Xinjiang riots of July 2009, crossbows were used alongside modern military hardware to quell protests.
-The Indian Navy's Marine Commando Force were equipped until the late 1980s with crossbows with cyanide-tipped bolts, as an alternative to suppressed handguns.
+One reason for this is the crossbow's ability to stop persons carrying explosives without risk of causing detonation.
+During the Xinjiang riots of July 2009, Crossbows were used by security forces to suppress rioters.
+The Indian Navy's MARCOS were equipped until the late 1980s with crossbows with cyanide-tipped bolts, as an alternative to suppressed handguns.

 Comparison to conventional bows

 With a crossbow, archers could release a draw force far in excess of what they could have handled with a bow.

-Furthermore, the crossbow could hold the tension for a long time, whereas even the strongest longbowman could only hold a drawn bow for a short period of time.
+Furthermore, the crossbow could hold the tension indefinitely, whereas even the strongest longbowman could only hold a drawn bow for a short time.
 The ease of use of a crossbow allows it to be used effectively with little training, while other types of bows take far more skill to shoot accurately.

 The disadvantage is the greater weight and clumsiness to reload compared to a bow, as well as the slower rate of shooting and the lower efficiency of the acceleration system, but there would be reduced elastic hysteresis, making the crossbow a more accurate weapon.

-Medieval European crossbows had a much smaller draw length than bows.
-This means that for the same energy to be imparted to the arrow (or bolt), the crossbow had to have a much higher draw weight.
+Medieval European crossbows had a much smaller draw length than bows, so that for the same energy to be imparted to the projectile the crossbow had to have a much higher draw weight.

-A direct comparison between a fast hand-drawn replica crossbow and a longbow show a 6:10 rate of shooting or a 4:9 rate within 30 seconds and comparable weapons.
+A direct comparison between a fast hand-drawn replica crossbow and a longbow shows a 6:10 rate of shooting or a 4:9 rate within 30 seconds and comparable weapons.